 Sec.
 5 Selection Committee for Construction Firms.
-Selection Committees for Major Projects shall be appointed by the Associate Vice Chancellor for Facilities Planning and Construction in consultation with the institutional president.
-Selection Committees for Minor Projects shall be appointed by the president of the institution.
+Selection Committees for Major Projects managed by the Office of Capital Projects shall be appointed by the Assistant Vice Chancellor for Capital Projects in consultation with the institutional president.
+Selection Committees for Minor Projects and institutionally managed Major Projects shall be appointed by the president of the institution.
 Selection Committees are authorized to evaluate, rank, and make selection recommendations of design-build contractors, construction manager-agents, construction managers-at-risk, general contractors, and job order contractors on the basis of qualifications and competitive sealed proposals in response to RFQs and Requests for Proposals (RFPs).
 Selection Committees are also authorized to enter into discussions for modification and negotiation of competitive sealed proposals in response to requests for proposals with respondents, as required or permitted by law.

+Editorial amendments made May 21, 2019

+Editorial amendment to Section 1 made September 25, 2018

-August 20, 2015 (effective September 1, 2015) Editorial amendment to Section 1 made July 13, 2015 November 9, 2007 November 10, 2005 December 10, 2004
+August 20, 2015 (effective September 1, 2015)

+Editorial amendment to Section 1 made July 13, 2015

+November 9, 2007

+November 10, 2005

+December 10, 2004